OSGeo/gdal/gdal/doc/source/development/rfc/rfc54_dataset_transactions.rst

 ::

    Features returned by GetNextFeature() may or may not be affected by concurrent modifications depending on drivers.
-A guaranteed way of seing modifications in effect is to call ResetReading() on layers where GetNextFeature() has been called, before reading again.
+A guaranteed way of seeing modifications in effect is to call ResetReading() on layers where GetNextFeature() has been called, before reading again.
 Structural changes in layers (field addition, deletion, ...) when a read is in progress may or may not be possible depending on drivers.